Accessible Trails in Boulder

 Free Wheelchair Rentals Downtown

 Wheelchairs are available for free check-out at the Downtown Boulder visitor kiosk at 13th and Pearl Street.
-Visitors will just need to show two forms of ID and can borrow a wheelchair to explore downtown during the kiosk's open hours, Monday-Friday 10am-8pm.
+Visitors will just need to show two forms of ID and can borrow a wheelchair to explore downtown during the kiosk's open hours.
 Call 303-417-1365 for more information.